david-gelu/months-chart/README.md

 ## Use data from api

-Use data from api to display and add bar-chart
+Use data from api to display and add bar-chart.
+In query get only id and creaedAt since i am using only those.

 # Getting Started with Create React App